CycloneDX/cyclonedx-gradle-plugin/README.md

     }
 }
 ```
-Once a BOM is generated, it will reside at `./build/reports/bom.xml`
+Once a BOM is generated, it will reside at `./build/reports/bom.xml` and `./build/reports/bom.json`

 __Configuration:__